HiroNewf/Simple-Maze-Game/README.md

 # Simple-Maze-Game (Not Finished)
 Probably just going to ditch this and work on something else.
 It could be finished, but I am getting rather bored with it and it is rather repeditive making the mazes and adding the boarder detection.
-If you want use this as a base/guide for a maze related game you are coding go for.
+If you want use this as a base/guide for a maze related game you are coding go for it.
 Just like credit me in the Readme or something.

 # What is completed
 1. Base canvas